 Legislation

-Maryland law - effective date Oct 1, 2021.
-Maryland's law requires investigators to get a signoff by a judge before using IGG.
+Maryland's law, with an effective date of Oct 1, 2021, requires investigators to get a signoff by a judge before using IGG.
 It also dictates that the technique is only used for serious crimes and provides guidelines for the use of reference testers.
 Lastly, it requires that both the private labs creating the SNP DNA profiles as well as that those performing the IGG work are licensed by the state of Maryland.

 Utah Law - known as "The Sherry Black Bill", signed into law May 17, 2023.
-The law establishes minimum requirements that a law enforcement agency must meet before utilizing an investigative genetic genealogy service, and provides limitations on arrests or charges.
+The law establishes minimum requirements that a law enforcement agency must meet before utilizing Investigative Genetic Genealogy, and provides limitations on arrests or charges.
 Additionally, it establishes annual reporting requirements for the use of IGG and creates provisions for post-conviction relief involving IGG.

 |